MillerLabFTW/OpenSLS/README.md

 ### Update 03/23/20
 - We are adding a new batch of design files for openSLS -- more details to come
+- Please note that the newly added R4 design is *NOT* simply an upgrade of our earlier R3 hardware.
+Rather, it is a version for SLS using specialty powders for biomaterials research, and uses a different mechanism for powder handling.
+We will add more details about this (hopefully soon!).
+For conventional nylon or wax SLS, R3 remains the most recent design.

 ### Updates 02/10/16